gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 * Joshua Angrist and  Jörn-Steffen Pischke (2009) [Mostly Harmless Econometrics](https://press.princeton.edu/books/paperback/9780691120355/mostly-harmless-econometrics) The book that started it all: talking about key econometrics tools in a precise yet accessible and focused way.
 Aimed at post-graduate economics student.
 * Scott Cunningham, 2020 [The Mixtape](https://yalebooks.yale.edu/book/9780300251685/causal-inference) Advanced, formal but highly accessible discussion of key tools of causal inference using examples from some great academic papers.
 * Judea Pearl [The Book of Why](https://www.amazon.co.uk/Book-Why-Science-Cause-Effect/dp/0241242630/ref=asap_bc?ie=UTF8) - intermediate book on causality, with interesting stories and great care into developing theoretical structures and measurement of causal links.

+### Advanced book on the intersection of Econometrics and Machine Learning
+* Martin Huber, 2023 [Causal Analysis -- Impact Evaluation and Causal Machine Learning with Applications in R](https://mitpress.mit.edu/9780262545914/causal-analysis/) is a great new accessible yet advanced book, with yes, applications.
+Includes application with Machine Learning.
+* Felix Chan and László Mátyás edited a great collection (2022) [Econometrics with Machine Learning](https://ewml.ceu.edu/) on well, how machine learning infused causal methods for a variety of areas such as policy evulation or development studies.

+## Other post course book

+* Marc F. Bellemare (2022) [Doing Economics: What You Should Have Learned in Grad School—But Didn’t](https://www.amazon.com/Doing-Economics-Should-Learned-School_But/dp/0262543559/) title has it.
+How to extend what you learnt, especially for Economics students.
+I know folks who read it on an airpline ride to job interview.
+* Lionel Page (2023) [Optimally Irrational](https://www.amazon.com/Optimally-Irrational-Good-Reasons-Behave/dp/1009209205/) has data yes, but also a lot of economics.
+I'm yet to read it, but like Lionel's work a lot.
+If you liked Kahnemann and Tversky, you will like this too.

 ## Blogs and more